AlexisHyt/aze-new-tab/README.md

   browser toolbar.
 - Refer to Features if you want to discover what's possible to do.

-## Development

-If you would like to contribute or develop further features, follow these steps:

-1. Ensure you have **Node.js** installed.
-2. Make your changes.
-3. Reload the extension in Chrome from the extensions page (`chrome://extensions`) by clicking the **Reload** button near your extension and test on your side.
-4. Submit a Pull Request to **develop** branch

 ## Support

 If you encounter any issues while using this extension or require assistance, feel free to open an issue in